albertogasparin/Optiscroll/README.md

 ## Known limitations

-- `forceScrollbars` is ignored on Firefox under OSX because there is no way to hide the "Lion style" scrollbars under Firefox.
-So, Optiscroll always disable custom scrollbars to avoid double scrollbars.
+- `forceScrollbars` is not 100% reliable on iOS Safari (due to dynamic style rules)

 - On iOS, custom events (and scrollbars if enabled with `forceScrollbars: true`) are fired/updated when the momentum scrolling ends.

-- If parent Optiscroll has `forceScrollbars: true` and nested Optiscroll has `forceScrollbars: false` the "Lion style" scrollbars will not appear on Chrome/Safari.
+- On older versions of Chrome/Safari if parent Optiscroll has `forceScrollbars`, native scrollbars will not appear also on child scrollable elements.

 ## Running Tests